CONTACT OUR EMPLOYMENT RETALIATION ATTORNEY LOS ANGELES TODAY!

-When we speak about retaliatory actions for firing someone, it goes far beyond simply saying, "You're fired!"
+When we speak about retaliatory actions for firing someone, it goes far beyond simply saying, “You’re fired!”
 You have a lot more to it than that.
 Based on the SOX Whistleblower Protection Act, this happens when the employer creates working conditions so hostile that any reasonable person feels forced to resign.
-Any employment attorney Los Angeles law firm will tell you how this is illegal, and you could potentially file a lawsuit against the employer for this.
+Any employment attorney in Los Angeles law firm will tell you how this is illegal, and you could potentially file a lawsuit against the employer for this.

 What Constitutes Constructive Discharge?

 After a whistleblower has raised the alarms at a company and complains about something constructively, if the employer decides to make hostile working conditions to get them to resign, this classifies as constructive discharge.
-In most cases, it also signals that the employer isn't willing to correct the potential violations within the workplace, which can pose an equal number of problems for everyone involved.
+In most cases, it also signals that the employer isn’t willing to correct the potential violations within the workplace, which can pose an equal number of problems for everyone involved.
 Believe it or not, things like this happen a lot.
-Our Los Angeles workplace retaliation lawyers see things like this happen every day, and we work to hold those who practice things like this accountable.
+Our lawyers see things like this happen every day, and we work to hold those who practice things like this accountable.

 The SOX Whistleblower Protection Act

 Based on the SOX Whistleblower Protection Act, employees are protected when they blow the whistle on certain things in the workplace.
-That doesn't, however, mean that things like this won't go unpunished, and in some cases, the employer tries to retaliate against the employee.
-Here at our employment retaliation attorney Los Angeles law firm, we have made substantial recoveries for CFOs, CEOs, auditors, executives and risk managers.
+That doesn’t, however, mean that things like this won’t go unpunished, and in some cases, the employer tries to retaliate against the employee.
+Here at our employer retaliation attorney in Los Angeles law firm, we have made substantial recoveries for CFOs, CEOs, auditors, executives and risk managers.
 In fact, in some cases, we have gotten back in excess of $1 million in recovery of damages that took place as a result of a constructive discharge.
 However, you want to hire someone well versed in law like this because they can recover the damages more easily when they understand all the various laws that were built to protect people.

 Strengthening Protections against Workers